anlsh/picl/README.md

 indicate likewise.

-If you'd like to use this library to iterate over a certain type of object, specialize the `make-iterator` function to produce an appropriate stream.
+If you'd like to use this library to iterate over a certain type of object, specialize the `make-iterator` generic on your object to produce an appropriate stream.

 #### Example
 An iterator over `(1 2)` produces
 `1, t` then` 2, t` then `nil, nil`: *not* `1, t` then `2, nil`

-### Stability

-This project is currently unreleased so I won't garuntee stability just yet: it's not far off though.

 ### A note on `:use`